bmwcarit/ramses-logic/doc/sphinx/build.rst

 Build options
 ========================================

-Following CMake settings can be optionally enabled/disabled when building:
+A standard CMake build will create the shared library version of ``Ramses Logic`` by default.
+A static build alongside other things can be enabled using following CMake options:

 * -Dramses-logic_RAMSES_TARGET
     * options: ramses-shared-lib-client-only, ramses-shared-lib-<platform>, or a custom target name